 The camp was bombed out in 1945, so it was closed on March 20, 1945.
 It is not known that POWs from Tanagawa were sent to Nagoya #2 which was also known as Narumi, before being sent to Osaka #5-B. It is not known if the POWs worked in the steel mills where the POWs in this camp worked, or if they had other duties.

 He was transferred to Osaka #5-B at Tsuruga, Honshu, on April 25, 1945, where he and Cpl Leo Dorsey, who had also been a member of A Company, became bunkmates.
 This meant that they watched out for each other’s possessions while the other man worked.
 The POWs lived in the former customs building which had been condemned because it could be hit by bombs during an air raid.
-The POWs were housed in a condemned two-story customs house on the docks which were filled with fleas, lice, rats and other vermin.
+The POWs were housed in a condemned two-story customs house on the docks which was filled with fleas, lice, rats, and other vermin.
 Each POW had a six-foot-long by 30-inch wide area to sleep in.
 The building had been condemned since it was close to the docks and could possibly be hit during an air raid.

 The POWs in the camp worked as stevedores loading and unloading food from ships arriving from Manchuria and Korea.
 While unloading food from the ships, the prisoners stole food for themselves to supplement their meager rations.
 An average meal for the POWs was soybean and rice.